RylieStone/portfolio-data-api/README.md

 ## /data/github endpoint

-When making a get request to this endpoint it will return a array list of all the projects the user specidied in the .env file has publically available.
+When making a get request to this endpoint it will return a array list of all the projects the user specidied in the .env file has publically available. when calling the enpoint it will return a array of objects that will look like {
+      id: the id of the project
+      name: the name of the project
+      html_url: the html URL of the project
+      description: the description of the project
+      homepage: the home page of the project
+      size: the size of the project
+      stargazers_count: the amount of star gazers on a project
+      watchers_count: the amount of watchers on a project
+      language: the language a project is in
+      open_issues: the amount of open issues the project has
+      forks: the amount of forks made
+      archived: true/false whether or not the project is archived
+      disabled: true/false whether or not the project is disabled
+      watchers: amount of watchers on the project
+      license: project license
+    }

 ## Future Updates